wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-dotnet-backend-xamarin-android-get-started.md

   	![][7]

-3. If you haven't already done so, download and install <a href="https://www.visualstudio.com/downloads/download-visual-studio-vs" target="_blank">Visual Studio Professional 2013</a> on your local computer or virtual machine.
+3. If you haven't already done so, download and install [Visual Studio Professional 2013](https://www.visualstudio.com/downloads/download-visual-studio-vs) on your local computer or virtual machine.

 4. If you haven't already done so, download and install [Xamarin Studio] or Xamarin for Visual Studio.